Capgemini-Invent-France/CarbonAI/README.md

 # CarbonAI

-This project aims at creating a python package that allows you to monitor the power consumption of any python function.
+This project aims to create a python package that allows you to monitor the power consumption of any python function.

 ## Documentation